wearefine/fae/README.md

 `fae_prefix f, :amount, prefix: '$'`
 ![Alt text](http://www.afinesite.com/fae/fae_prefix.jpg)

-The radio helper allows for an option to align it vertically or horizontally, the default is vertical.
-It also works for associations with a required 'collection' option that takes a multi-dimentional array or ActiveRecord#Relation object as a value.
+The radio and checkbox helper allows for an option to align it vertically or horizontally, the default is vertical.
+It also works for associations with an optional 'collection' option that takes an array, multi-dimentional array, or ActiveRecord#Relation object as a value.
-`fae_radio f, :on_prod, alignment: 'stacked'`
+`fae_radio f, :on_prod, type: 'stacked'`
 ![Alt text](http://www.afinesite.com/fae/fae_radio_stacked.png)

-`fae_radio f, :on_prod, alignment: 'inline'`
+`fae_checkbox f, :on_prod, type: 'inline'`
 ![Alt text](http://www.afinesite.com/fae/fae_radio_inline.png)

 `fae_radio f, :acclaims, collection: Acclaims.all`